 Generic name: buprenorphine / naloxone

 Note: This document contains side effect information about buprenorphine / naloxone.
-Some of the dosage forms listed on this page may not apply to the brand name Zubsolv.
+Some dosage forms listed on this page may not apply to the brand name Zubsolv.

 Common side effects of Zubsolv include: constipation, diarrhea, headache, and nausea.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Check with your doctor immediately if any of the following side effects occur while taking buprenorphine / naloxone: